riandk1/Riandk1/README.md

-Graduated in Systems Analysis and Development and interested in RISC-V and ARM architectures, Linux Kernel, and open-source tools.
+Graduated in Systems Analysis and Development.
+Interested in RISC-V and ARM architectures, Linux Kernel, and open-source tools.

   ##